Distributed Online Private Learning of Convex Nondecomposable Objectives: Proof of Theorem 1

 Further, computing $\left< \nabla f_t\left( \mathbf{\bar{x}}\left( t \right) \right) ,\mathbf{\bar{x}}\left( t \right) -\mathbf{v} \right>$ gives

 Then, the first term above can be computed directly using \eqref{e13}.
 Moreover, the second term is handled by

-where the second inequality uses Cauchy-Schwarz inequality, and the last inequality follows from the fact that the constraint set $\chi$ is upper bounded by $D_{\chi}$.
-Combining the above results and taking the total expectation, we can arrive at the claimed result. \end{proof}
+where the second inequality uses Cauchy-Schwarz inequality, and the last inequality holds since the constraint set $\chi$ is upper bounded by $D_{\chi}$.
+Combining the above results and taking expectation, we can arrive at the claimed result. \end{proof}